Trump Impeachment Still On The Table, Suggests Democrat John Lewis

-On March 22, Special Counsel Robert Mueller officially finished his investigation into Russian interference in the 2016 election and potential collusion between the Trump campaign and official Moscow.
-The news seemingly shook the capital, prompting conservatives to gloat and Democrats to vow more investigations and urge that Barr publishes the full report.
+On March 22, Special Counsel Robert Mueller officially finished his investigation into Russian interference in the 2016 election and potential collusion between the Trump campaign and Moscow.
+The news seemingly shook the capital, prompting conservatives to gloat and Democrats to vow more investigations and urge that Barr publish the full report.

 As previously reported by The Inquisitr, House Democrats held a conference call, and discussed strategy.
 The Democrats announced more investigations into President Trump, his business dealings and finances in particular, but the word “impeachment” never came up during the call.